Winterwolf365/yeti/README.md

 1. `sudo docker compose up -d` (in some cases you need to use docker-compose with and '-' between it, and the -d flag is to run it in the background)
 2. `cargo run --release`
 The docker command was to start the postgres database, and the cargo to run the rust project.

+Note: docker is only for the postgres database, and cargo for the api made in rust.